willp240/rat-container/README.md

 # F.A.Q.

+**On macOS I see "docker: Error response from daemon: Mounts denied: The path ... is not shared from OS X and is not known to Docker."**
+- This happens because Docker only allows mounting from 4 locations by default to follow Apple's sandbox guidelines; these locations are:

+  /Users

+  /tmp

+  /private

+  /Volumes

+- Ensure your RAT repository is stored in one of these locations (the easiest would be simply under /Users/[your username]/rat)

 **I'm seeing "Error getting image manifest using url..." when I try to pull the container**
 - This seems to happen on the clusters, most likely due to the firewall.
 Try pulling the container on your local machine, and transfer the image to your cluster with scp.